SU_A_08

 [r] A month and a half.

-[i] Have you encountered any difficulties in finding an apartment?
+[i] Did you encounter any difficulties in finding an apartment?

-[i] Do you know how much you had paid?
+[i] Do you know how much you paid?

 [r] Yes, about 400 euros.
-We also had to pay a deposit to the owner.
+We also had to pay the owner a deposit.
 It was difficult.
-It was hard when we first lived in such a small apartment.
-It was really difficult.
-I think the hardest thing for us was that when we came here, we were staying in a small apartment, and suddenly, after living in a big apartment, we were living in this small apartment, and we couldn’t leave this small apartment because nobody wanted to rent us.
-Nobody wanted to give us an apartment.
-We told them there were only six of us, but no one wanted to give us an apartment.
+I think the hardest thing for us was that when we came here, we stayed in a small flat, and suddenly, after living in a big flat, we were living in this small flat, and we couldn’t leave this small flat because no one wanted to rent to us.
+No one wanted to give us a flat.
+We told them there were only six of us, but no one wanted to give us a flat.

-[i] After you found the apartment, what was your next step in life in Belgium?
+[i] After you found the apartment, what was your next step in your life in Belgium?

-[r] We signed up to get our identity cards.
-We applied for them, and then we receive them.
-Then I went to school and all my brothers also went to school.
+[r] We applied to get our identity cards.
+We applied for them, then we received them.
+Then I went to school and all my brothers went to school too.

-[i] What level did you follow at school?
+[i] What level did you attend at school?

 [r] The first level.

-[i] I mean, you studied at school in Turkey and finished high school?
+[i] I mean, you studied at school in Turkey and completed secondary school?

-[r] Yes, I went to a language school in Belgium and not to the state school, but my brothers went to the state school, they are now in high school.
+[r] Yes, I went to a language school in Belgium and not to the state school, but my brothers went to the state school, they are now in secondary school.

-[i] Did your brothers go to high school before they learned the language?
+[i] Did your brothers go to secondary school before they learned the language?

 [r] No, they learned the language and then they went to school.
-They first went to language school for a year and then went to high school.
+They went to language school for a year and then went to secondary school.

-[i] When you started learning the language, tell me, how did it go?
+[i] When you started learning the language, tell me, how did that go?

-[r] It was difficult, but not very bad.
-Life here wasn’t that hard for me because I speak English.
-Usually I spoke English and my life went well, but it was difficult to study at university.
-I have to finish all the Dutch levels if I want to be accepted by the university.
-So when I started, I started with something simple, not something difficult like a university or something.
-I finished three levels.
-It was a great experience because it was a new language and many things resemble English, so it wasn’t difficult at first.
-I studied for 5 or 6 months at the CVO school.
-I passed at all levels because it was easy.
-It was easy for me because I am used to studying to high pressure and taking exams, so it was easy for me.
-The CVO school was also not difficult.
-When I decided to go to university, I discovered that my Dutch level was not enough, which required a very high level of Dutch.
+[r] It was difficult but not very difficult.
+Life here wasn’t that difficult for me because I speak English.
+I mostly spoke English and my life was fine, but studying at university was difficult.
+I have to complete all the Dutch language levels if I want to be accepted by the university.
+So when I started, I started with something simple, not something difficult like university or anything.
+I completed three levels.
+It was a nice experience because it was a new language and many things are similar to English, so it wasn’t difficult at first.
+I studied at the CVO school for five or six months.
+I passed all the levels because it was easy.
+It was easy for me because I’m used to studying under high pressure and taking exams, so it was easy for me.
+The CVO school wasn’t difficult either.
+When I decided to go to university, I discovered that my Dutch wasn’t good enough, as it required a very high level of Dutch.
 So I decided to study Dutch at Linguapolis, a faculty at the University of Antwerp.
-I went there and passed level 1 and am now on level 2, there is one more exam and then I go to level 3.
+I went there and passed level 1 and am now at level 2.
+There is one more exam and then I will go to level 3.

 [i] What was the most difficult thing in Dutch?

 [r] There are many words that are similar.
-Most words have the same form, but the pronunciation is different, only one or two letters are different.
-Writing is so difficult.
-I listen to Dutch, but I play English, so it was very difficult for me.
-The exam I will take is in writing because I didn’t pass the writing test.
-Because when I hear a word, I write it in English, but Dutch is completely different.
+Most words have the same form, but the pronunciation is different, with only one or two letters different.
+Writing is also very difficult.
+I listen to Dutch, but I spell in English, which made it very difficult for me.
+The exam I will take is written because I failed the writing test.
+When I hear a word, I write it in English, but Dutch is completely different.
 You write what you hear.
-Writing was very difficult for me and it’s still difficult.
+Writing was very difficult for me and it is still difficult.

 [r] They are easy, but not very easy.
 I got excellent marks in oral exams, but writing is very difficult.

-[i] So after you get to the third level, you can enroll in college, right?
+[i] So after you pass the third level, you can enrol at university, right?

 [r] No, the fifth level.

-[i] So after you get the fifth level in Dutch, you can go to college, right?
+[i] So after you’ve reached the fifth level in Dutch, you can go to university, right?

 [r] Yes.

-[i] The faculty of journalism?
-Why do you want to study in the faculty of journalism?
+[i] The Faculty of Journalism?
+Why do you want to study at the journalism faculty?

-[r] It has been my dream since I was little, because without the press people wouldn’t know what happened in our country: the war, everything that happens, migration, the suffering of the people, murder and destruction.
+[r] It has been my dream since I was little, because without the press, people would not know what has happened in our country: the war, everything that happens, migration, the suffering of the people, murder and destruction.
 Without the press, people would know nothing.
-If nobody writes about what is happening, nobody knows what is happening.
+If no one writes about what is happening, no one knows what is happening.

 [r] Thank you.

-[i] So you are going to the University of Antwerp, excuse Ghent, right?
+[i] So you are going to the University of Antwerp, excuse me, Ghent, right?

 [r] Yes, Ghent.

-[r] No, after completing the fourth level in Dutch, I can register.
+[r] No, after I complete the fourth level in Dutch, I can enrol.

-[i] How many years are you going to study at the university?
+[i] How many years will you study at university?

 [r] Four years.